-String Lights: Nothing sets the mood for a relaxing evening outside more than the glow of string lights…festively draped back and forth a patio, deck…or anywhere really.
-We have some hanging near our chicken coop…and I plan to add some to either our patio or veggie garden this year.
+String Lights: Nothing sets the mood for a relaxing evening outside more than the glow of string lights … festively draped back and forth a patio, deck … or anywhere really.
+We have some hanging near our chicken coop … and I plan to add some to either our patio or veggie garden this year.
 As with any landscape lighting, string lights extend the life and value of your outdoor spaces.
-And the bonus with string lights is that they’re relatively cheap and are really easy to install – like hang’em and plug’em in.
+And the bonus with string lights is that they can be (but not necessarily) cheap and are really easy to install – like hang’em and plug’em in.
+Price: $20-$100/strand

-Unbreakable Wine Glasses: Now that you’ve struck the right mood with string lights, you might want to toast your time together with a nice glass of wine.
+Shatterproof Wine Glasses: Now that you’ve struck the right mood with string lights, you might want to toast your time together with a nice glass of wine.
 But unlike indoor gathering spots, many outdoor settings don’t provide you with the perfect place to put down your libations.
-That’s where these unbreakable wine glasses come in very handy.
-Not only do they feel and look like glass…oh, and hold wine, they are also stemless.
+That’s where these shatterproof wine glasses come in very handy.
+Not only do they feel and look like glass … oh, and hold wine, they are also stemless.
 Which makes it even less likely for them to topple over off of an uneven surface.
 Cheers!
-Price: $25-$35.
+Price: $15-$35

 RAISE Gifts | expand your family

-Leather Dog Leash: Although we don’t have a dog, both Britt and I always did when we were growing up.
+Leather Dog Leash: Although we don’t have a dog (much to my girls’ chagrin!), both Britt and I always did when we were growing up.
 And if you have a dog, you need a leash.
-And in my opinion, if you have a leash it should be made out of leather…that is unless you have a dog the size of a cat, and then you should just have a cat (…don’t hate me, I said it was just my opinion).
+And in my opinion, if you have a leash it should be made out of leather … that is unless you have a dog the size of a cat, and then you should just have a cat (…don’t hate me, I said it was just my opinion!).
 But I digress.
-So if you’re in the market for a leather leash, try this handsome 6’ option by Smart Dogs.
-Price: $20-$30.
+So if you’re in the market for a leather leash, try this handsome 6’ option by Mighty Paw.
+Price: $20-$30

 BLEND Gifts | bring life inside

-Britt likes to use use objects, textures, colors and materials that you would typically find outside to decorate inside our home.
-That way she kind of blur the lines between our indoor and outdoor spaces.
-So if you’re like Britt…or if you someone on your gift list is, here are a few ideas you could consider.
+Britt likes to use use objects, textures, colors and materials that you’d typically find outside to decorate inside our home.
+That way she kind of blurs the lines between our indoor and outdoor spaces.
+So if you’re like Britt … or if someone on your gift list is, here are a few ideas you could consider.

 Burlap Pillow: Although burlap is a fairly rough material, it’s being used more and more on pillows, drapes, and upholstery these days.
-We like it because of its rough-hewn appearance…reminding us of old feed sacks.
+We like it because of its rough-hewn appearance … reminding us of old feed sacks.
 So here’s a burlap pillow that you can take one step further by personalizing it with a monogram.
-Price: $10-$40.
+Price: $15-$50

-Coffee Table Book: I don’t have The Southern Rustic Cabin…yet, but it’s definitely on my wish list.
+Coffee Table Book: If you’re looking for a beautiful coffee table book with a bit of Southern Charm, check out The Southern Rustic Cabin.
 In its pages, author and photographer Emily Followill shares her love of the South and all things beautiful.
 Complemented by a peak into the history of 13 amazing cabin-style homes, Emily’s stunning photographs make anyone want to live in a cabin of their own.

-And besides being an amazing photographer, Emily is an amazing person through and through.
+And besides being an amazing photographer, Emily is an amazing person through-and-through.
 We know because she’s one of Britt’s dear friends from high school.
-So take a look for yourself and buy one for one of your dear friends…or treat yourself.
-Go ahead, do it…you deserve it.
-(By the way, I’ll be doing a review of this gorgeous coffee table book sometime the first of the year, but I didn’t want to miss out on sharing it with you before all of these full-octane gift-buying days are over.
-So stay tuned for that.)
+So take a look for yourself and buy one for one of your dear friends … or treat yourself.
+Go ahead, do it … you deserve it.
+Price: $20-$30

 Merry Christmas friends,